NULIAE/nul_census_custom/README.md

 #### Complete to Submitted:

+When all tabs are complete and certify field on census is filled tabs switch from complete to submitted

+#### Submitted to Resubmit:

+If user has permission 'can mark census tabs resubmit and reviewed' and viewing a tab with status submitted there is a button at the top to click that will switch the status of the tab to resubmit

+#### Submitted to Reviewed:

+If user has permission 'can mark census tabs resubmit and reviewed' and viewing a tab with status submitted there is a button at the top to click that will switch the status of the tab to resubmit

 ### Census

 #### Incomplete to Complete:

 When all tabs except survey certification are complete, census status changes to complete

+#### Complete to Submitted:

+on submit of a census in status complete When the survey certification field is filled census status changes to submitted.

 See google doc tables for more details: https://docs.google.com/spreadsheets/d/1yIXrF57oZwzyS-SwvjQZtqBBfj8VChroOL32euSY_xo/edit#gid=860260362